flipcamp/engagingstudents4/essays/pellegrin.md

 7\) [John Coltrane – “Resolution” (*A Love Supreme*)](http://open.spotify.com/track/12drI98LeZfgwwpdVws9Zi)

 - solo bass introduction (head starts at 0:21)
-- conduct in a medium 4 (hypermetric 2)
+- conduct in a medium four (hypermetric 2)
 - for this example, simply keep track of the eight-measure hypermetric units (four conducted measures) and do not be concerned with the larger formal structure
   - the low fifths in the piano often occur on the downbeats of these eight-measure hypermetric downbeats
 - during the solos, the chord changes of the head are not followed